en:lang="en-US"

 A technological development of more than 30 months

-The metaverse of Radio 3 concerts (RTVE) is powered by the technological base of Singulive, a Spanish company that during the last three years has undertaken a R&D work to be able to create a workflow that unites the peculiarities of live music with the necessary technological platform to bring this artistic manifestation to the digital world.
+The metaverse of Radio 3 concerts (RTVE) is powered by the technological base of Singulive, a Spanish company that during the last three years has undertaken a R&D work in order to create a workflow that unites the peculiarities of live music with the technological platform necessary to bring this artistic manifestation to the digital world.

-David Corral: "This experience It has allowed us to take a firm first step. the second will be a lot easier”.
+David Corral: "This experience It has allowed us to take a first firm step.
+The second will be much easier”.

 RTVE - Singulive - Metaverso - Radio 3 concerts Recreation studio

-Singulive has recreated the studio for 'Los Conciertos de Radio 3' by Prado del Rey so that it can be explored through its application.
+Singulive has recreated the studio for 'Los Concesos de Radio 3' in Prado del Rey so that it can be explored through its application.

-For this project together with RTVE, the Singulive platform (accessible through the homonymous application in the main application stores) recreates the scenario of the Radio 3 concerts.
-The user can join this sala virtual and chat with other friends moving freely through the space.
-Once the show starts, from a fixed position, but with freedom of point of view movement, the user will be able to share the concert with your friends of one of the four artists that RTVE has chosen for this pilot test: Carolina Durante, Tanxugueiras, Sôber and Tremendous Jauría.
-Everything, in an environment where three dimensions created under the graphics engine Unreal Engine 4 with elements such as dynamic lighting, so that you can see how the set is illuminated at times with small flashes of light.
+For this project together with RTVE, the Singulive platform (accessible through the homonymous application in the main application stores) recreates the scenario of the Radio 3 Concerts.
+User can join this sala virtual and chat with other friends while moving freely through the space.
+Once the show starts, from a fixed position, but with freedom of movement from point of view, the user will be able to share the concert with your friends from one of the four artists that RTVE has chosen for this pilot test: Carolina Durante, Tanxugueiras, Sôber and Tremendous Jauría.
+Everything, in an environment in three dimensions created under the graphics engine Unreal Engine 4 with elements such as dynamic lighting, so that you can see how the set is sometimes illuminated with small flashes of light.

 RTVE - Radio 3 - Metaverso - Concerts

-An operator defines the viewing angle for the master camera that will allow Tanxugueiras's concert to be taken to the metaverse.
+An operator delimits the viewing angle for the master camera that will allow the Tanxugueiras concert to be taken to the metaverse.

-He set-up of Radio 3 concerts in the metaverse stands out for its simplicity.
-To recreate this interactive experience, the Singulive team only needed one front camera shot with a limited space marked so that no one crosses within the shot.
-This master shot, together with the recording from the sound desk, are mixed to create the signal that viewers can access through the app Singulive.
+He set-up of Radio 3 concerts in the metaverse it stands out for its simplicity.
+To recreate this interactive experience, the Singulive team only needed one front camera shot with a limited space marked so that no one crosses into the shot.
+This master shot, together with the recording from the sound board, are mixed to create the signal that viewers can access through the app.
+Singulive.

 RTVE - Radio 3 - Metaverso - Concerts

-Only a single master shot is needed for this type of production, although the real work is in post-production.
+Only a single master shot is needed for this type of production, although the real work lies in post-production.

-Although capturing is simple, the process to insert this video in the concert hall recreated in three dimensions is not so simple.
-Francisco Calatayud, production director of the platform, provides more details: “We have a much more laborious post-production process than it may seem at first glance.
-For this, we have several internal developments that allow us to introduce video in our virtual concert halls.
-In fact, we are working with a modified version of Unreal Engine 4 to which we have made specific modifications for this project.
+Although the capture is simple, the process to insert this video into the concert hall recreated in three dimensions is not so simple.
+Francisco Calatayud, production director of the platform, provides more details: "We have a post-production process that is much more laborious than it may seem at first glance.
+To do this, we have several internal developments that allow us to introduce video into our virtual concert halls.
+In fact, we are working with a modified version of Unreal Engine 4 to which we have made specific modifications for this project."

 RTVE - Radio 3 - Metaverso - Concerts

-The first Radio 3 concerts in the metaverse have been recorded in HD quality, although the Singulive team is committed to the 4K whenever possible.
-Not so much for its current use, since Calatayud indicates that "the resolutions of the current glasses force you to rescale them to certain resolutions", but for their future preservation.
+The first Radio 3 Concerts in the metaverse have been recorded in HD quality, although the Singulive team is committed to 4K whenever possible.
+Not so much for its current use, since Calatayud indicates that “the resolutions of current glasses force you to rescale them to certain resolutions,” but for its future preservation.

-Facing future improvements for the platform, the Singulive team is already thinking about the integration of volumetric video, a technology that is still in a "very experimental" phase, but when it is "mature" it will be the perfect complement to your proposal.
+Looking ahead to future improvements to the platform, the Singulive team is already thinking about the integration of volumetric video, a technology that is still in a “very experimental” phase, but when it is “mature” it will be the perfect complement to your proposal.

 RTVE - Singulive - Metaverso - Radio 3 concerts Recreation studio Carolina Durante

-Once the concert starts, users can watch the concert from a still shot accompanied by their friends on the Singulive app.
-On screen, the Carolina Durante concert.
+Once the concert begins, users can watch the concert from a still shot accompanied by their friends in the Singulive app.
+On screen, Carolina Durante's concert.

 The social value of the metaverse

-The proposal created by Singulive for RTVE and Radio 3 concerts is an approach to the possible future developments of the metaverse, which will allow viewers to access entertainment plans from home with the use of their virtual reality glasses and associated peripherals.
-Until then, the initiative serves as a first contact for this method of social consumption, which allows you to interact in real time with friends with extra immersiveness.
+The proposal created by Singulive for RTVE and Radio 3 concerts is an approach to possible future developments of the metaverse, which will allow viewers to access leisure plans from home with the use of their virtual reality glasses and associated peripherals.
+Until then, the initiative serves as a first approach for this method of social consumption, which allows you to interact in real time with friends with extra immersion.

 RTVE - Radio 3 - Metaverso - Concerts

-Tomás Fernando Flores, director of Radio 3, testing the experience of live concerts through virtual reality.
+Tomás Fernando Flores, director of Radio 3, testing the live concert experience through virtual reality.

 Fernando Flores considers that the future of the metaverse on RTVE will possibly be linked to the decisions that are taken based on the result of this “experiment”.
-Corral, for his part, trusts that this first test will "like" the public and allow help discover “qualities and possibilities” of this window: “At some point we will have to consider what we can offer within the metaverse as the main audiovisual medium in our country, one of the most important in Europe and in the whole world in Spanish.
+Corral, for his part, trusts that this first test will “please” the public and will allow help discover "qualities and possibilities" of this window: "At some point we will have to consider what we can offer within the metaverse as the main audiovisual medium in our country, one of the most important in Europe and in the entire world in Spanish.
 This experience has allowed us to take a firm first step.
-The second will be much easier.
+The second will be much easier."

 A report by Sergio Julián Gómez